fenago/deep-learning-for-nlp/Lab Guides/chapter_25/Lab_16.md

 ```

 Next, we split the each integer encoded sequence into input and output pairs.
-Let’s step
+Let's step
-through a single sequence called seq at the i’th word in the sequence, where i more than or
+through a single sequence called seq at the i'th word in the sequence, where i more than or
 equal to 1.
-First, we take the first i-1 words as the input sequence and the i’th word as the
+First, we take the first i-1 words as the input sequence and the i'th word as the
 output word.
 # split into input and output pair
 in_seq, out_seq = seq[:i], seq[i]